Buttermilk Pancakes

 — Casey

 - Flour.
-We like to use regular all purpose flour, but you can also use whole wheat pastry flour or a gluten free all purpose flour as well.
+We like to use regular all purpose flour, but you can also use whole wheat pastry flour or a gluten-free all-purpose flour as well.
 We recommend whole wheat pastry flour over whole wheat flour to keep these light and fluffy!

 - Sugar.
 To add just a little bit of sweetness, 2 tablespoons of sugar will do the trick.